 One of the easiest places to buy rental property online is Roofstock.
 Their inventory is growing and roughly 75% of its users are first-time landlords (maybe just like you!).

 A “new” investing concept is investing in small business loans.
-I have small amounts of money with StreetShares.
-You can invest in $25 increments and earn a 5% annual yield.
+I have small amounts of money with Worthy Bonds.
+You can invest in $10 increments and earn a 5% annual yield.
 You can make penalty-free withdrawals after your money invests for one year.

 The investing process is similar to putting your cash into a bank savings account.
 You deposit the cash and StreetShares invests it for you.
 Instead of earning up to 2% annually at the bank, you make 5% instead.
 Keep in mind that you will pay taxes on the 5% income just like your bank account interest earnings.

-As this isn’t a recession-tested investing idea, I’m only investing small amounts of money at this time.
-When the next recession arrives, I don’t know how small business loans will fare.
+Disclaimer: As this isn’t a recession-tested investing idea, I only suggest investing small amounts of money.
+Earning 5% interest in our current low-rate world signals above-average risk.
+When the next recession arrives (or when interest rates rise), I don’t know how small business loans will fare.
 Even if they are backed with collateral.

 5. Stash Your Cash in a Bank Account